Secondary Fields

 5 courses

-• At least three courses in Central European literature and culture (broadly speaking, Czech, Polish, Ukrainian, or Bosnian-Croatian-Serbian) in the Slavic Department.
+- At least three courses in Central European literature and culture (broadly speaking, Bosnian-Croatian-Serbian, Czech, Polish, or Ukrainian) in the Slavic Department.

-• Up to two thematically relevant courses offered by departments such as History, German, Government, Literature, Jewish Studies/NELC, Social Studies, and Visual and Environmental Studies (VES) may be counted with the approval of the Slavic Department's Director of Undergraduate Studies.
+- Up to two thematically relevant courses offered by departments such as Art, Film, and Visual Studies, Comparative Literature, German, Government, History, Jewish Studies/NELC, and Social Studies may be counted with the approval of the Slavic Department's Director of Undergraduate Studies.

 Russian Studies Requirements: